 The residency is a two-year program with one person accepted into the program each year.
 For more information, contact Dr. Rocio Crespo.

-North Carolina State University, College of Veterinary Medicine, Department of Population Health and Pathobiology, offers a unique opportunity for post-veterinary professional development: a Combined Residency and Master in Science (MS) in Poultry Health and Welfare.
+North Carolina State University, College of Veterinary Medicine, Department of Population Health and Pathobiology, offers a unique opportunity for post-veterinary professional development: a Combined Poultry Residency.
 Completion of this program satisfies the requirements to take the certifying examination of the American College of Poultry Veterinarians.

 This program offers hands-on clinical experience in the identification and control of factors affecting poultry health, production, and welfare.
-The combined poultry residency uses resources at NCSU-CVM, NCSU Prestage Department of Poultry Science and Cooperative Extension Service, NC Department of Agriculture and Consumer Services, integrated poultry production companies, and allied poultry industries.
-In addition, our Teaching Animal Unit provides on-site production experience by monitoring and overseeing turkey and broiler flock production, health, and welfare.
+The combined poultry residency uses resources at NCSU-CVM and other NCSU departments, NC Department of Agriculture and Consumer Services, integrated poultry production companies, and allied poultry industries.
 Residents will directly participate in:

 - Field investigations and research related to current poultry health, welfare, and disease prevention issues